If you’ve flipped through a magazine or browsed social media platforms lately, chances are you’ve stumbled upon a slick-looking infographic.

 In Infographics: The Power of Visual Storytelling, authors Lankow, Ritchie, and Crooks define an infographic as a medium that uses visual cues to communicate information.
 “It can be as simple as a road sign of a man with a shovel that lets you know there is construction ahead, or as complex as visual analysis of the global economy,” the authors wrote.

-More than a century later, healthcare infographics remain a practical and valuable tool to communicate and share medical information.
+More than a century later, healthcare infographics remain a practical and valuable tool to communicate through visual representation and share medical information.

-In a nutshell, the overall goal of infographic creation is to convey complex information.
+In a nutshell, the overall goal of infographic creation is to convey complex information through data visualization.

 However, the purpose of designing an infographic can vary from one person to another.